LePhenix47/HRnet-Data-Table_npm-package/README.md

 * `height`: (required if scrollable is set to `true`) A string value representing the height of the table in pixels.

+Each of these props allows you to tailor the HRnet Data Table component to your specific needs and requirements, making it a versatile and powerful tool for working with data in your React projects.

 ## Examples

 For more examples of how to use HRnet Data Table, please refer to the HRnet Data Table GitHub repository: https://github.com/LePhenix47/HRnet-Data-Table_npm-package.